awsdocs/aws-deepracer-developer-guide/doc_source/what-is-deepracer.md

 ## The AWS DeepRacer League<a name="what-is-deepracer-racing-series"></a>

- The DeepRacer League is an important component of AWS DeepRacer\.
-The DeepRacer League is intended to foster communal learning and collaborative exploration through sharing and competition\.
+ The AWS DeepRacer is an important component of AWS DeepRacer\.
+The AWS DeepRacer is intended to foster communal learning and collaborative exploration through sharing and competition\.

-With the DeepRacer League, you can have your development effort compared with other AWS DeepRacer developers in a physical or virtual racing event\.
+With the AWS DeepRacer, you can have your development effort compared with other AWS DeepRacer developers in a physical or virtual racing event\.
 Not only do you get a chance to win prizes, you also have a way to measure your reinforcement learning model\.
 You can create opportunities to share your insights with other participants, to learn from each other, and to inspire each other\.